 It's this carbon dioxide that is truly essential for the overall growth, development, and health of plant life.

-What are the benefits of CO2 supplementation on plants?
+What are the benefits of CO2 for plants?

 When it comes to CO2 supplementation it can provide several benefits for plants, particularly in indoor growing environments where concentrations of carbon dioxide can at times be limited.

 Below we have highlighted the main benefits of supplementing plants with CO2:

 - Increased Growth and Yield: CO2 supplementation can promote increased plant growth by providing a greater source of carbon for photosynthesis.
 Higher levels of CO2 can also improve the efficiency of photosynthesis, allowing plants to produce more biomass with the same amount of energy.

 - Photosynthesis Enhancement: With higher levels of carbon dioxide, plants can perform photosynthesis more efficiently.
 In fact, this allows them to better use available light and produce more energy for growth and yield.

 - Water Use Efficiency: Plants under elevated CO2 conditions often exhibit increased water use efficiency.
 They can achieve the same level of growth with reduced water consumption, which is advantageous in arid or drought-prone regions.

 - Better Nutrient Use Efficiency: Increased CO2 levels can improve a plant's ability to use nutrients efficiently, leading to better nutrient uptake and utilization.

 - Resistance to Pets and Diseases: Some studies suggest that plants exposed to elevated CO2 levels may exhibit increased resistance to certain pests and diseases.